All Products

 If the data in the partition is not updated within the specified period of time, the system considers that the operation of writing data to the partition is complete and the MaxCompute partitioned table is available.

-If a specified FTP file or OSS object exists, the system considers that the FTP file or OSS object is available.
+If a specified FTP file, OSS object, HDFS file, or OSS-HDFS object exists, the system considers that the file or object is available.

 In addition, you must specify an interval at which a check is triggered and a condition for stopping a check task on the Check node.
-The condition can be the point in time at which a check is stopped or the maximum number of checks.
-If the check is still not passed after the specified time elapses or the maximum number of checks is reached, the check task exits and enters the failed state.
+The condition can be the end time for check or the maximum number of checks.
+If the real-time synchronization task still fails the check after the specified time elapses or the maximum number of checks is reached, the Check node exits and enters the failed state.
 For more information about policy configuration, see the Step 2: Configure a check policy for the Check node section in this topic.

 Note